learn-co-curriculum/phase-4-rails-create-read-lab/README.md

 - React: [http://localhost:4000](http://localhost:4000)
 - Rails: [http://localhost:3000](http://localhost:3000)

-You will also notice that the `fetch` requests in the frontend don't include the backend domain:
+Take a look through the components in the `client/src/components/` folder to get a feel for what our app does.
+Note that the `fetch` requests in the frontend (in `NewPlantForm` and `PlantPage`) don't include the backend domain:

 ```js
 fetch("/plants");